The Riksbank’s balance sheet

 Download the data from the diagram by clicking on the arrow to the right, above the diagram.
 Source: The Riksbank.

-Assets also include claims on the International Monetary Fund (IMF).
-Part of the Riksbank's claims on the IMF is the holding of special drawing rights (SDRs) and the remaining claims consist of loans to the IMF.
-The Riksbank’s other assets consist of the Riksbank’s premises at Brunkebergstorg, shares in the Bank for International Settlements (BIS) and other holdings.
+The assets also include claims on the International Monetary Fund (IMF).
+These consist partly of the Riksbank's holdings of special drawing rights (SDRs) and partly of loans to the IMF.
+Other assets include the Riksbank's premises at Brunkebergstorg and shares in the Bank for International Settlements (BIS).

-The banks’ placements in monetary policy instruments – the Riksbank’s largest liability
+The banking system's claims on the Riksbank - the Riksbank's largest liability

-The Riksbank’s financial liabilities mostly consist of the banking system’s claims in Swedish krona on the Riksbank.
+The Riksbank’s financial liabilities mostly consist of the banking system’s claims in Swedish kronor on the Riksbank.
 This is mainly because the Riksbank borrows Swedish kronor from the banking system to finance its holdings of Swedish and foreign securities.
-When the banks' total claims exceed their total liabilities in Swedish kronor to the Riksbank, the banking system has a liquidity surplus with regard to the Riksbank.
+When the banks’ total claims exceed their total liabilities in Swedish kronor to the Riksbank, the banking system has a liquidity surplus with regard to the Riksbank.
 This has been the case for the banking system since 2008.
-Banks that are monetary policy counterparties to the Riksbank may deposit liquidity surpluses with the Riksbank via two different monetary policy instruments – either in a standing deposit facility overnight or in Riksbank Certificates with a maturity of one week.
-These deposits increased significantly in the years when the Riksbank bought Swedish securities.
-Through the purchases, the Riksbank has added a large amount of liquidity to the banking system and thereby increased the banks’ liquidity surplus towards the Riksbank.
-As the securities mature and are sold off, the banking system's liquidity surplus towards the Riksbank will now instead decrease and thus the banks' deposits with the Riksbank will also decrease in the period ahead.
+Banks that are monetary policy counterparties can deposit their surplus with the Riksbank either overnight in the standing deposit facility or in Riksbank Certificates with a one-week maturity.
+Deposits increased sharply during the years when the Riksbank purchased Swedish securities because the purchases provided the banking system with liquidity.
+When these securities are now sold off and mature, the liquidity surplus will decrease and thus also the banks' deposits with the Riksbank.

 The Riksbank issues the banknotes and coins that are used in Sweden.
 The value of banknotes and coins in circulation is reported as a liability on the balance sheet.

-The Riksbank's profits can be used to build up equity and risk buffers.
-Any profits in excess of sufficient equity and buffers are distributed to the state.
-Profits that have not yet been realised are offset against so-called revaluation accounts (read more about revaluation accounts and the Riksbank's accounting rules in the Riksbank's Annual Report).
-The profits retained by the Riksbank have been aggregated over the years and now form the Riksbank's equity.
+If the Riksbank makes a profit, it can be used to build up equity and risk buffers.
+When equity is sufficiently large, the surplus is distributed to the state according to the framework for the Riksbank’s equity.
+Profits that have not yet been realised are reported in so-called revaluation accounts (read more about revaluation accounts and the Riksbank's accounting rules in the Riksbank's Annual Report).

-Equity is to be considered as a liability to the Swedish state as the state owns the Riksbank.
-When the Riksbank makes a profit, equity increases while a loss causes it to decrease.
-As the state does not have an explicit required return from the Riksbank, equity can be viewed as interest-free capital (interest-free liability) for the Riksbank, similar to banknotes and coins.
-The equity and outstanding cash jointly constitute interest-free assets that benefit the Riksbank's average earnings which should cover the costs of carrying out the Riksbank's mandates and tasks and also generate profit.
-In this way, the Riksbank can build up a financial buffer and strengthen financial independence.
+Equity can be considered as a liability to the Swedish state as the state owns the Riksbank.
+As the state does not have an explicit required return from the Riksbank, equity can be seen as interest-free capital (interest-free liability) for the Riksbank.

 A central bank is, financially speaking, a very resilient institution because it can always pay for itself in its own currency.
-A central bank can therefore operate as usual with low, or even negative, equity for a period, as recent examples show (read more about these in the Riksbank's Staff Memo).
-Over a longer period, however, to safeguard financial independence, it´s important that the Riksbank has sufficient capital to protect and maintain sufficient earnings and thus the ability to self-finance.
-The Riksbank's financial independence is an important part of its independence in a broader sense.
+A central bank can therefore operate as usual with low or even negative equity for a period, as recent examples show (read more about these in the Riksbank’s Staff Memo).
+In the longer term, however, it is important that the Riksbank has sufficient capital to be self-financing and to be able to bear the risks associated with its mandate.
+The Riksbank’s financial independence is an important part of its independence in a broader sense.
 The independence of a central bank is fundamentally important for creating confidence in the inflation target and monetary policy, but also for other tasks that the central bank has.
-Thus, in addition to financial independence, it needs to have political and operational independence backed by the Riksbank Act.
+Thus, in addition to financial independence, it needs to have political and operational independence backed by the law.

 Was this information helpful?
 After your answear a textbox appears